-As stated above advanced practice is part of a continuum and, as a result, the advanced practitioner's level of autonomy and responsibility will be determined by the individual radiographer's competencies and the practice setting.
-Like all radiographers, advanced practitioners are accountable for the results of their professional actions caused by act, negligence, omission or injury.
+As stated above advanced practice is a continuum and, as a result, the advanced practitioner's level of autonomy and responsibility will be determined by the individual radiographer's competencies and the practice setting.
+As with all levels of professional practice, radiographers are accountable for the results of their professional actions caused by act, negligence, omission or injury.
 As their careers develop at this level they will be reflective, accountable practitioners with developed judgement and decision-making skills.
 They will contribute significantly to the clinical management of individual patient care.
 They will liaise effectively with other professionals and supervise assistants, students and other staff and will work closely with consultant appointments in their field.
 They will also be engaged in clinical supervision or its alternative model depending upon their practice setting.